What is CPET?

 Using CPET to diagnose asthma-limited and high-fitness athletes

-To review, some of the uses of CPET in athletes are:
+To review, some of the uses of the CPET test in athletes are:

-For further information please contact Cardiac Center of Texas at 972-529-6939 or send us a question through the patient portal under the Patients tab at the top of the page.
+For further information about the CPET test please contact Cardiac Center of Texas at 972-529-6939 or send us a question through the patient portal under the Patients tab at the top of the page.
 Thank you for visiting CardiacCenterOfTexas.com.